samlobel/GO_ENGINE/README.md

 And that's that!

 I'm not POSITIVE, but I think the problem is that it's training it to pass early on.
 Maybe I should make passing illegal in the beginning some turns of the game.
 Man, I wish I could find a good answer for sensible moves.
 This stinks.
 I wish there was an easy way to determine where bad moves are.
+Anyway, it will learn not to pass eventually, because passing when the other person doesn't is a HUGE way to lose.
+But, it stinks that I have to use my computation to figure this out, when I could do it with constraints much better.

+It would REALLY help to know when to pass.